Tips for Creating Great Email Templates6 Dec 2021

 We don't restrict which features you have access to in OpenCRM based on how many users you have.
 You get everything right out of the box.
 Click to find out if we've got the features you need.find out more

 Now’s the time to write out your full email.
-I recommend using your standard word processor to catch any typos and grammar issues.
-You don’t want to find these AFTER you click send to 500 or more people!
+Once you are done, read and then re-read it.
+Send it to a colleague and get them to read and re-read it.
+You don’t want to find any typos or grammar errors AFTER you click send to 500 or more people!

 Call to Action

 Deciding what you want people to do when they read your email is really the heart of the template building strategy.
 Do you want replies?
-Should the be clicking a link?
+Should they be clicking a link that takes them to a page on the web?
 Downloading an attachment?

 Spending some time (and having some dialogue) around this point is never wasted.
 You may also want to start putting together that landing page or attached file as you build you email template.
 This will ensure that the style is carried through, making your marketing and/or communication materials look and sound like they are coming from the same place.
 Which of course they are.